mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

     with_items: "{{ var_test2 }}"
 ```

 It is worth noting that the ```"{{ item }}"``` assumes the default variable status of each item in the list.
-The output of the above task with the list provided will is shown below.
+The output of the above task with the list provided is shown below.
 As you can see in the Ansible playbook output the "{{ item }}" simply becomes each variable in the list as shown with the **item=item1** output.

 ```
 TASK [Looping through list variable] ***********************************